-RB, the makers of Dettol, are proud to partner with many organisations to help provide you with the best information to help protect you and your family from infections and stay healthy.
-Globally, we have numerous local partners who help us develop our resources on family health.
-We have partnered with the Community Practitioners' and Health Visitors' Association (CPHVA) for more than a decade to produce a range of resources to promote good hygiene practice in the community.
-To find out more about Dettol's professional partnerships, and access other resources for healthcare professionals, childcare providers and parents, visit www.dettol.co.uk.
+Dettol is proud to partner with many organisations to help provide you with the best information to help protect you and your family from infections and stay healthy.
+Globally, Dettol has numerous local partners who help develop resources on family health.
+Dettol has partnered with the Community Practitioners' and Health Visitors' Association (CPHVA) for more than a decade to produce a range of resources to promote good hygiene practice in the community.
+To find out more about Dettol's professional partnerships, and access more information for parents, visit www.dettol.co.uk.